Medicine’s Most Infamous Clinical Trial

 Legal Settlements Merely a Marketing Cost?

-In 2004 New York Attorney General Elliot Spitzer filed a consumer fraud action against GSK for mismatches between their marketing claims and the data.
+In 2004, New York Attorney General Elliot Spitzer filed a consumer fraud action against GSK for mismatches between their marketing claims and the data.
 This lawsuit was settled the same year for $2.5 million.
 The terms of the settlement included a requirement for GSK to post study results on the company website, including those for Study 329.
 Access to data was difficult, however, due to different interpretations of what should be included in “data” and what constituted “access.”

 In 2013, the year following the settlement, the number of prescriptions for paroxetine in the United States increased by 3%.

-In Restoring Study 329, our authors present a significantly different version to the original Keller article — one that raises many questions about drug safety, the limitations of randomized controlled trials, the need for access to individual patient level data, and the question of how to reduce harms from misleading health information.
+This raises many questions about drug safety, the limitations of randomized controlled trials, the need for access to individual patient level data, and the question of how to reduce harms from misleading health information.

 Same Data, Opposite Conclusions